Home / Blog / CFO Resignations Hit Record Highs. Who Will Fill the Role When Your CFO Leaves?

 CFO Resignations Hit Record Highs.
 Who Will Fill the Role When Your CFO Leaves?

 A whopping 262 CFOs left their jobs globally in 2025, continuing a multi-year trend of high turnover.
 In the S&P 500 alone, CFO turnover surged to a record 106 appointments in 2025, up sharply from 89 the year prior.
+The pace cooled a bit in Q1 2026, but remains well above historical norms.

 SEC Filings and Beyond